-We believe external research brings objectivity.
+We believe that hiring in help to conduct user experience research brings a level of objectivity that in-house teams can't provide so easily.
 By working independently, we're able to uncover some fairly fundamental insights around how customers perceive things as well as how they explain things.

 Here at the UX Agency we're always looking to learn; never moreso that during a research interview.
 As such, we tend to find ourselves acting like apprentices to the far more knowledgable user or customer.
 Watching what they do, unpicking how they react to a given scenario, or listening to them explain a particular topic.
 By doing so, we're heavily suggesting to participants that we have little-to-no subject matter expertise.
 In truth, we often don't!

 By becoming an apprentice, people are more likely to open up as they don't feel they're telling you things you already know.
 It also allows us to probe and ask those "silly" questions that you can only ask from a position of ignorance.
 In reality it's this "ignorance" that leads to the most insightful findings.